From antisense technology to in-situ hybridization, ZNA® oligos have proven their efficacy in a range of applications.

-Zip nucleic acids (ZNAs®) are oligonucleotides conjugated with cationic spermine units (1).
+Zip nucleic acids (ZNA®s) are oligonucleotides conjugated with cationic spermine units (1).
 These units increase affinity of the ZNA® oligo to its target by decreasing electrostatic repulsion between negatively charged anionic single strand nucleic acids.
-This results in improved hybridization, thus enhancing and accelerating target recognition (1,2).
+This results in improved hybridization, thus enhancing and accelerating target recognition (Figure 1; 1; 2).

 The possibility of modulating the global charge of the ZNA® oligonucleotide by the number of cationic spermine moieties attached to the nucleic acid oligomer is key to easily predict the melting temperature of ZNA®-DNA/ZNA®-RNA hybrids.
-Tm increases linearly with the length of the oligocation (1).
+Tm increases linearly with the length of the oligocation (Figure 2; 1).

-ZNAs® enable specific and sensitive reactions when used as primers for PCR and Reverse Transcription (3).
-Moreover, ZNA® probes provide broad flexibility in assay design and represent an effective alternative to Peptide-nucleic acids (PNA), Minor Groove Binder (MGB)-, Locked Nucleic Acid (LNA)-containing oligonucleotides (3,4).
+ZNA®s enable specific and sensitive reactions when used as primers for PCR and Reverse Transcription (Figure 3-5).
+Moreover, ZNA® probes provide broad flexibility in assay design and represent an effective alternative to Minor Groove Binder (MGB)- and Locked Nucleic Acid (LNA)-containing oligonucleotides (3; 4).

 The relative Tm increasing effect of ZNA® or other duplex stabilizing groups is naturally higher on shorter oligonucleotides used as primers or probes.
 Therefore, metabion offers ZNA® length ranges starting from 8mers for primers and 10mers for dual labeled probes!